-I’m working with parents right now who want to help their son deal with the anger that often arises when he doesn’t get his way or he’s being asked to do something he doesn’t want to do.
+As a parenting coach, I’m working with a couple right now who want to help their son deal with the anger that often arises when he doesn’t get his way or when he’s being asked to do something he doesn’t want to do.

-First, I had to admit that I had a problem and needed help.
+First, I had to admit that I had an anger problem and needed help.

 Second, I had to deal with what people would think if they saw me going into the counselor’s office.
 It was one of the hardest things I ever had to do!
 Somehow the Lord gave me the wisdom and the strength to go down that road.